IB Diploma Programme at AIS Singapore

 Why Choose AIS for IB in Singapore?

-The Australian International School (AIS) in Singapore offers the International Baccalaureate Diploma Programme (IBDP) as one of the pathways offered to secondary students in years 11 and 12, other than the Higher School Certificate (HSC).
+The Australian International School (AIS) in Singapore offers the International Baccalaureate Diploma Programme (IBDP) as one of the pathways offered to secondary students in Years 11 and 12.

-The IBDP is a highly regarded qualification that holds global recognition.
-Students who successfully complete their final two years of high school at the Australian International School can earn this valuable IB Diploma, opening doors to various opportunities worldwide.
+The IBDP is a highly regarded qualification with global recognition, accepted by universities in over 140 countries.
+Students who successfully complete the IB Diploma at AIS open doors to top universities worldwide.
 As one of the leading IB schools in Singapore, AIS provides comprehensive support for students pursuing the IB Diploma Programme.

 Our IB Results: 34.6 Average Score